uarif1/Neural_Network_VAD/README.md

 The function that performs SNI is in VAD.py and is called Neural_Network_VAD.
-Provided the speech signal (as a 1-D array) and the sampling frequency, it returns as a tuple the SNI results from evaluation on a Convolution-LSTM-Dense Neural Network (0 index of tuple) and a LSTM-Dense Neural Network (1st index of tuple).
+Provided the speech signal (as a 1-D array) and the sampling frequency, it returns as a tuple the SNI results from prediction using a Convolution-LSTM-Dense Neural Network (0 index of tuple) and a LSTM-Dense Neural Network (1st index of tuple).